kps333/eScreen-beta/README.md

 eScreen is a sequence-sensitive model built upon the Striped Hyena2 architecture, integrating:

-  ▶ Short- and long-range convolution layers for multi-scale regulatory feature extraction
+  ☛ Short- and long-range convolution layers for multi-scale regulatory feature extraction

-  ▶ An optional graph neural network (GNN) module that incorporates epigenetic context
+  ☛ An optional graph neural network (GNN) module that incorporates epigenetic context

-## Command line interface

 ## License